ibm-cloud-docs/CDN/api.md

     [View the Input Container](/docs/CDN?topic=CDN-input-container)

     The following attributes are part of the Input Container and are **required** when updating an existing Hotlink Protection:
-    * `uniqueId`: the uniqueId of the mapping to which the existing behavior belongs
+    * `uniqueId`: The uniqueId of the mapping to which the existing behavior belongs.
-    * `protectionType`: specifies whether to "ALLOW" or "DENY" access to your content when a webpage makes a request for content with a Referer header value matching one of the terms in the specified refererValues
+    * `protectionType`: Specifies whether to "ALLOW" or "DENY" access to your content when a webpage makes a request for content with a Referrer header value matching one of the terms in the specified refererValues.
-    * `refererValues`: a single-space-separated list of Referer URL match terms for which the `protectionType` behavior will take effect
+    * `refererValues`: A single-space-separated list of Referrer URL match terms for which the `protectionType` behavior takes effect.

       See the [`SoftLayer_Network_CdnMarketplace_Configuration_Behavior_HotlinkProtection`](/docs/CDN?topic=CDN-hotlink-protection-class) page to see a list of valid Hotlink Protection values.